How to Sew Pointe Shoes

 Firm the other edge of the elastic band in the same manner

-When you’ve completed securing 1-end of the elastic band, continue the same thing to protect the other end of the elastic band that you’ve pinned or where you’ve marked the shoe.
-You might not attempt the shoe on again to confirm that this positioning will still function and adjust the position as required.
+When you finish securing 1-end of the elastic band, continue the same thing to tighten the other end of the resilient band that you pinned or where you marked the footwear.

 Reiterate the Process with the Other Shoe

-When 1-shoe is finished with criss-crossing elastic, stitch the elastic onto the other shoe.
-Reiterate the same process for the other shoe so that the elastic feels and looks the same when you wear the shoe.
+When finished with one crisscrossing elastic, sew the resilient over the other.
+Reiterate the same process for the other one so that the elastic feels and looks the same when you wear the shoe.

 Section Three: Stitching Elastic Bands as Ankle Loops